erikdubois/ArchBudgieI3/README.md

 And remember if you start from this github, your learning curve will be much steeper and you will have the system up and running much faster.

-Then you take it apart and write your own code.
+Then you take it the config apart and write your codes.